FairwindsOps/how-to-kube/app-configuration-2020/README.md

 # How to Kube Series - Application Configuration

-This content accompanies the How to Kube video at: {URL goes here} Please consult the video for background about these files.
+This content accompanies the How to Kube video at: https://www.youtube.com/watch?v=K-KQwBsbaGo Please consult the video for background about these files.

 * [Example 1 Pod](./example1.yaml)
 * [Example 2 Pod](./example2.yaml)